enthus1ast/nimja/readme.md

-You also must restructure you application a little bit, all you render functions must be in a separate file, this fill is then compiled to a shared lib and loaded by your host.
+You also must restructure you application a little bit, all you render functions must be in a separate file, this file is then compiled to a shared lib and loaded by your host.

 When you go live later, you can just disable the recompilation, and compile the shared library for release, it should be very fast as well.